 Psalms 78:40-41 (ESV Strong’s)

-The heart of the Father is broken and He grieves when we rebel against Him.
+God’s Heart is broken and He grieves when we rebel against Him.
 Imagine how the father in the parable felt when this wayward son took his inheritance and headed off to blow it all on partying.
-This father who had nurtured and provided for the son, brought him up in all the right ways, found the son he love had it thrown back in his face!
-If you love someone it’s always risky, because your heart can be broken.
+This father who had nurtured and provided for the son, brought him up in all the right ways, found the son he loved had it thrown back in his face!
+Love us always risky, because your heart can be broken.

 Some of you here know exactly how that feels.
 Some of you fathers understand this, because your kids have rebelled against what you believe is true, and squandered their lives and broken your heart!
 If that is you as a parent…